cyanotracker/Cyanosense-2.0/README.md

-# 🌊 CyanoSense 2.0 (CS2.0) – Low-Cost Spectral Sensor for CyanoHAB Monitoring
+# 🌊 CyanoSense 2.0 (CS2.0) – Low-Cost Hyperspectral Sensor for CyanoHAB Monitoring

 **CyanoSense 2.0 (CS2.0)** is a compact, low-cost, open-source spectroradiometer designed to support real-time and offline monitoring of **Cyanobacterial Harmful Algal Blooms (CyanoHABs)** in inland and coastal waters.
 This repository includes all components needed to **reproduce, assemble, and operate** the CS2.0 device.